bookstein/predator-prey/README.md

 ### Hares

 Snowshoe hares (in this scenario) survive by eating moss.
-They can reproduce at any time, but may starve to death.
+They can reproduce once they reach adult size.

 ### Lynx

 Lynx prey on hares.
-They can reproduce at any time, but may starve to death.
+They can reproduce once they reach adult size.

 ### Ecosystem